chrmrtns/safefonts/readme.txt

 **⚡ Fast & Lightweight**
 * Custom database storage for instant queries
-* No impact on page load speed
+* Designed to minimize impact on page load speed
 * Optimized font delivery
 * Works with any theme or page builder